jgh/play-stretchy/README.md

 ```
 This will create a new local node that holds data.
 It will also drop and recreate a 'stuff' index on startup/reload.

 This is  all you  need to start  indexing  and searching stuff.
-Elasticsearch will automatically create mappings  for the  objects you index to  define  these
+Elasticsearch will automatically create mappings  for the  objects you index based  on the
-mappings yourself  see TODO: mappings.
+ first  document  this  is  indexed.
+To  define  these mappings yourself  see TODO: mappings.
 By default to index  will be stored in  the  'data' subdirectory  of the project directory.

 See TODO: client config  for  how to connect  to existing  elasticsearch nodes

-.### Play2 controller sample
+### Play2 controller sample

 ```
 package controllers